GT-Quantum-Computing-Association/LogicalQ/docs/source/index.rst

     .venv/bin/activate # `Scripts` instead of `bin` on Windows python -m pip install -e .

-Documentation and Mailing Lists
+Documentation
 -------------------------------

 Documentation is hosted online on ReadtheDocs at `https://logicalq.readthedocs.io <https://logicalq.readthedocs.io>`__.

 Acknowledgements
 ----------------
 LogicalQ wouldn't've been possible without the amazing members of Georgia Tech Quantum Computing Association who contributed to its development.
-We are also very grateful to all the developers of Qiskit, Stim, Staq, PECOS, and MQT, which have been invaluable references in developing this codebase.
+We are also very grateful to all the developers of Qiskit, Stim, Stac, PECOS, MQT, and tqec, all of which have been invaluable references in developing this codebase.
 We are especially grateful to IBM Quantum for maintaining Qiskit as an open-source library which we use as the parent class for many of our own classes. *Please cite these authors* if you use their code or parts of their code which are present in LogicalQ.

 Contact and Feedback
 --------------------